 Amarcord Vintage Fashion, born in 2000, is your source for coveted Vintage Fashion handpicked from all over the world for Design & Quality.

-We have two locations in NYC.
-Click here for more information about them.
+Click here for more information about our boutique location.
 For information regarding the Archive & Showroom, click here.

 Amarcord Vintage Fashion is one of New York’s premiere destinations for high-end vintage clothing.
 With an inspired eye for fabulous pieces, the company is dedicated to bringing upscale European womenswear, menswear, and accessories to the modern fashion maven.
 Vintage lovers, media and the fashion industry alike all appreciate Amarcord’s stylish selection of merchandise, renowned for design, condition, quality, and wearability.

-Our inventory ranges in era from Victorian to the 1990s, with a focus on mid-century and features famous labels as well as great undiscovered manufacturers.
+Our inventory ranges in era from Victorian to the 2000s, with a focus on European designer fashion, and features famous labels as well as great undiscovered manufacturers.
 These carefully selected vintage goods are found on seasonal buying trips.
-A focus is placed on sourcing in Italy, homeland of the owners Patti Bordoni and Marco Liotta, where they find the labels and styles that made Italian fashion famous.
+A focus is placed on sourcing in Italy, homeland of founders Patti Bordoni and Marco Liotta, where they find the labels and styles that made Italian fashion famous.

 In addition to collectible brands such as Gucci, Fendi, Pucci, Prada, Versace, Missoni, Valentino, Ferré, Krizia, Roberta di Camerino, other upscale labels including MaxMara, Romeo Gigli, Trussardi, Basile, Byblos, Complice, and funky designers like Fiorucci and Touche, are also featured in Amarcord’s Soho boutique and on the Company’s various online venues.